 Who should be involved?

-You might also want to think about the crew you will have helping out with the inventory count.
-You want to make sure you have crew who have a high attention to detail and concentration.
+You might also want to think about adding crew members as part of your counting team to help you out with your inventory count.
+You want to make sure that you have crew members with high attention to detail and concentration to ensure that your inventory count is done accurately.
 This will help reduce any human error in the process.
-It might even be a good idea to bribe them with pizza and beer to sweeten the deal 😉.

 Speed up your processes with Software